puppetlabs/puppetdb/documentation/CONTRIBUTING.md

     $ PDB_TEST_KEEP_DB_ON_FAIL=true lein test

-To run the integration tests, you'll need to ensure you have a suitable version of Ruby available, and then install the relevant gems by running something like this from the top level of the source tree:
+To run the integration tests, you'll need to ensure you have a suitable version of Ruby and Bundler available, and then run:

-    $ bundle install --path "$(pwd)/vendor"
+    $ ext/bin/configure-int-tests

-`bundle` will store the gems in `vendor/` and will remember that location for future invocations.
-You're welcome to choose a different `--path`, but note that the current integration tests will adulterate the content, so you may not want to share it.
+You can request specific versions of puppet or puppetserver with the `PUPPET_VERSION` and `PUPPETSERVER_VERSION` environment variables:

-To finish setting up the integration tests, invoke:
+    $ PUPPET_VERSION=5.3.x PUPPETSERVER_VERSION=5.1.x \

-    $ lein install-gems
+      ext/bin/configure-int-tests

-at which point you should be able to run the tests by specifying the `:integration` selector:
+After configuration, you should be able to run the tests by specifying the `:integration` selector:

     $ lein test :integration